McTavish pumping station: Refurbishment project

 - Installation of new pumping equipment

-- Upgrades to heating, ventilation and air-conditioning
+- Upgrading of the heating, ventilation and air-conditioning systems

-- Complete renewal of electrical installations
+- Complete redesign and replacement of electrical system

-- Bring the installation up to current standards
+- Bring infrastructure up to current standards

-- Greater reliability and longer life of the infrastructures
+- Greater reliability and durability of infrastructure

-- Improved operational flexibility
+- Increased operational flexibility

-- Public heritage preserved for future generations
+- Preservation of collective heritage for future generations

-- Improved seismic resistance of the building
+- Increased earthquake resistance of the building